This guide assumes you have a working static website project on your machine integrated with DatoCMS

 Now that your project is up and running on GitHub, let's connect it to CircleCI.

-Sign in to CircleCI and add a new project for the repository you want to build clicking on the Build project button.
+Sign in to CircleCI and add a new project for the repository you want to build clicking on the Set Up project button and then build.

 Reach the settings page of your new CircleCI project, and add an environment variable called